francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 {% include_relative figs/title_conflict_response_nonLIWC.html %}

+For the post bodies, LIWC changes were minimal, with only a decrease in `LIWC_Bio`, which is difficult to interpret.
+Non-LIWC features, however, show a general increase across all metrics (`num_chars`, `num_long_sentences`, `num_words`, ...), suggesting that responses tend to be longer and more elaborated.

+For the post titles, the LIWC features show widespread increases, including function words, pronouns, verbs, present/future tense, adverbs, swear words, inclusive/exclusive terms, and more.
+In contrast, decreases appear in references to family, humans, causation, relative terms, and religion.
+Non-LIWC features mirror the body, showing a general increase in length and complexity.

+Overall, this pattern suggests that the subreddit under attack responds with longer, more detailed, and linguistically richer posts, both in bodies and titles.
+The increases in function, pronoun, verb, and social/cognitive words indicate a shift toward active engagement, argumentation, and social signaling, while the decreases in family, humans, and religious terms may reflect a narrowing of content focus toward conflict-related topics rather than general discussion.

 ## Random Forest Analysis

 <!-- Text reviewed -->
 To estimate the linguistic characteristics that impact the targeted subreddit the most, we used a Random Forest model to identify the features that best predict post-conflict linguistic changes.
 The tables below summarize the results obtained from this method.
 Due to the difficulty of fitting the data, not all linguistic feature deltas could be predicted.
-While it is difficult to draw conclusions from the results, the influence of certain conflict features is intriguing.
-For example, in the title analysis, the delta of the `LIWC Negate` feature was influenced by LIWC features such as `Dissent` or `frac_upper`, which could be considered aggressive.

 #### Analysis on the Body of the Posts